Understanding DMARC Reports| EasyDMARC

 To receive DMARC reports, you need to enable them.
 You can create and add a DMARC record to your DNS.
 The process is simple, and it’s the same for all domain providers:

 • First, you need to create a DMARC record for your domain.
-Use EasyDMARC’s Free DMARC Record Generator tool to do it quickly and easily.
+EasyDMARC’s Free DMARC Record Generator tool makes this process quick and easy.

-• During this process, enter your chosen email address in the ‘Report Email’ section to receive DMARC aggregate reports.
+• Enter your chosen email address in the ‘Report Email’ section to receive DMARC aggregate reports during this process.

 • Next, enter your preferred email address in the ‘Failure Reporting’ section to receive forensic DMARC reports.